orbeon/orbeon-forms-doc/form-builder/formulas.md

 ### Basic usage

-To refer to a control value from a formula, use the notation `$foo` where `foo` is the control name.
+To refer to a form control value from a formula, use the variable notation `$foo` where `foo` is the control name.
 For example:

 ```xpath
 $price * $quantity
 ```

+This assumes a form control named "price" and another form control named "quantity".

 ### Variables in depth